 Suggested family ecotour itinerary:

 - Joshua Tree National Park – with an unusual diversity of ecosystems resulting in many species of plants, birds, and desert animals, a visit to Joshua Tree is a feast for the senses.
-The park offers volunteer programs as well as many activities including guided ranch tours, birding (look for the roadrunner, phainopepla, mockingbird, verdin, cactus wren, rock wren, mourning dove, Le Conte’s thrasher, and Gambel’s quail), horseback riding, self-guided nature walks, and rock climbing.
-Some campsites such as Black Rock and Indian Cove are available by reservation while other campgrounds are on a first-come, first-served basis.
+The park offers volunteer programs as well as many activities including guided ranch tours, birding (look for the roadrunner, Phainopepla, mockingbird, verdin, cactus wren, rock wren, mourning dove, Le Conte’s thrasher, and Gambel’s quail), horseback riding, self-guided nature walks, and rock climbing.
+Some campsites such as Black Rock and Indian Cove are available by reservation while other campgrounds are on a first-come, first served basis.

-- Yosemite National Park – one of the first wilderness parks in the United States and a World Heritage Site, Yosemite is home to many species of plant and animals including the Sierra Nevada red fox and bighorn sheep, black bear, and spotted owl.
+- Yosemite National Park – one of the first wilderness parks in the United States and a World Heritage Site, Yosemite is home to many species of plant and animals including the Sierra Nevada red fox and bighorn sheep, black bear, and the spotted owl.
 In addition to volunteer programs, the park offers free art classes and photography walks, spectacular backpacking on the John Muir and Pacific Crest trails, fishing, and ranger walks.

 Suggested green lodging:

 - Strawberry Creek Inn B&B near Idyllwild, California rests on grounds that have been certified by the National Wildlife Federation as an official Backyard Wildlife Habitat.
 In addition to a locally-sourced organic breakfast, the innkeeper offers detailed information for suggested nearby activities including hang-gliding over the desert or zip-lining through the mountain forest.